Jodu555/CineFinn/README.md

   - [ ] Module: Todo Page
   - [ ] Module: New Browse Page
   - [ ] Module: Mark Season Button
+- [ ] Add an Primy like sidebar with the characters and full data scraping
+- [ ] Add Playlists for users e.g. (Watchlist)
+  - [ ] Let the user create its own playlists with names
 - [x] Add the downloader and scraping service into ext. services
 - [x] Currently Opt In Implement a way to sync watch animes smth. like SyncTube for YT or Watchtogether
 - [ ] **Browse Page** instead of the basic list with dropdown